Monaco: Other sports and events

-The women team of the chess club CE Monte Carlo won the European Chess Club Cup several times.
+The women's team of the chess club CE Monte Carlo won the European Chess Club Cup several times.

 Culture

 Cuisine

 The cuisine of Monaco is a Mediterranean cuisine shaped by the cooking style of Provence and the influences of nearby northern Italian and southern French cooking, in addition to Monaco's own culinary traditions.

+Two famous restaurants in Monaco include the Le Louis XV, currently with three Michelin stars, and the Café de Paris.
+The Café de Paris is next to the Casino and first opened in 1868, though it has been renovated several times over its lifetime.

 Music

 Monaco has an opera house, a symphony orchestra and a classical ballet company.
 Monaco participated regularly in the Eurovision Song Contest between 1959–1979 and 2004–2006, winning in 1971, although none of the artists participating for the principality was originally Monegasque.
+French-born Minouche Barelli, however, acquired Monegasque citizenship in 2002, 35 years after her representing the principality in 1967.

 Visual arts

 Monaco has a national museum of contemporary visual art at the New National Museum of Monaco.
 In 1997, the Audiovisual Institute of Monaco was founded aimed to preserve audiovisual archives and show how the Principality of Monaco is represented in cinema.
 The country also has numerous works of public art, statues, museums, and memorials (see list of public art in Monaco).

-Prince Albert of Monaco visited the Sassi di Matera on 22 April 2022, exploring the ancient districts.